Events

 The Jeremy Maule lecture

-The 2025 Jeremy Maule Lecture on “Time and Dependence in the work of Traherne” will be given by the Very Revd Dr Jessica Martin, Dean of Chelmsford and a former Fellow in English Literature at Trinity College, Cambridge at 3pm on Saturday 11th October 2025 in the College Hall at Hereford Cathedral.
-See more details and reserve a place.
+The 2025 Jeremy Maule Lecture on “Time and Dependence in the work of Traherne” was given by the Very Revd Dr Jessica Martin, Dean of Chelmsford and a former Fellow in English Literature at Trinity College, Cambridge at 3pm on Saturday 11th October 2025 in the College Hall at Hereford Cathedral.
+The presentation will be available here shortly.